 We will also make such withholding or deduction and remit the full amount deducted or withheld to the relevant authority in accordance with applicable law.
 We will furnish to the trustee, within 30 days after the date the payment of any Canadian taxes is due pursuant to applicable law, certified copies of tax receipts evidencing that such payment has been made or other evidence of such payment satisfactory to the trustee.
-We will indemnify and hold harmless each holder of the Notes (other than an Excluded Holder) and upon written request reimburse each such holder for the amount of (x) any Canadian taxes so levied or imposed and paid by such holder as a result of payments made under or with respect to the

-Notes and (y) any Canadian taxes levied or imposed and paid by such holder with respect to any reimbursement under (x) above, but excluding any such taxes on such holder's net income or capital.
+We will indemnify and hold harmless each holder of the securities (other than an Excluded Holder) and upon written request reimburse each such holder for the amount of (x) any Canadian taxes so levied or imposed and paid by such holder as a result of payments made under or with respect to the securities and (y) any Canadian taxes levied or imposed and paid by such holder with respect to any reimbursement under (x) above, but excluding any such taxes on such holder's net income or capital.

-For additional information, see the section entitled "Supplemental Discussion of Canadian Tax Consequences" in this product prospectus supplement and the section entitled "Canadian Taxation" in the accompanying prospectus.
+For additional information, see the section entitled "Tax Consequences-Canadian Taxation" in the accompanying prospectus.